 The incised groove-bur (Agrimonia incisa), listed by the FWC and FDAC as threatened in Florida, is an herbaceous perennial in the rose family.
 This plant species utilizes longleaf pine forests, scrub oak woods, and dry mixed pine/hardwood forests.
 Coordination was conducted with the FNAI requesting information regarding the location of, or the potential for, protected species in the vicinity of the proposed project.
-The FNAI report identified one occurrence of a protected plant (Incised groove-bur (Agrimonia incisa)) documented in 1834 approximately 1⁄2 mile west of the project, the FNAI Data Report is provided in Appendix B. Due to an occurrence identified in the FNAI data report, the probability of occurrence is high.
+The FNAI report identified one occurrence of this species documented in 1834 approximately 1⁄2 mile west of the project.
+The FNAI Data Report is provided in Appendix B. Due to an occurrence identified in the FNAI data report, the probability of occurrence is high.
 However, due to age of the observed occurrence and the developing urban area in which the project is found and the lack of observed species evidence during field reviews, the effect determination for this plant species is no effect anticipated.